JKRuigu/Library-Management/README.md

-# Library-Management
+# GHS
-A Library Management System
+A GHS Management System